gaetanodigrazia/gaetanodigrazia.github.io/_posts/Java/2022-10-10-StreamAPI vs For Loop.md

 ---

-Maybe someone can ask itself, as ever, if use a certain thing instead of another will be more efficient.
-This is way this post bornt: let you decide if it's better to use Java8 Stream API or a simple For Loop to filter a List of Objects.
+Perhaps someone may wonder, as always, whether using one thing instead of another will be more efficient.
+This is why this post is born: give you some tips to decide if it is better to use Java8 Stream API or a simple For Loop to filter a List of Objects.

 I will give you the answer as fast as possibile:

-<h2>THERE IS NO AN ABSOLUTE ANSWER: IT DEPENDS!</h2>
+<h2>THERE IS NO ABSOLUTE ANSWER: IT DEPENDS!</h2>

-But from what it depends?
-It depends from:
+But what does it depend on?
+Depend on:

 1. Java version used;
 2. Code readability;
 3. Filtering complexity.

-<h4>Java version used</h4>
+<h4> Java version used </h4>
-So, the first point is quite simple: if you are using Java version older than 8 (for compatiblity with some already formed application) there is no chance to decide: you *MUST* use the For Loop.
+So, the first point is quite simple: if you are using a Java version older than 8 (for compatibility with some already formed application) there is no choice: you must *MUST* use the For Loop.

-<h4>Code readability</h4>
+<h4> Readability of the code </h4>
-From one side we have the super classic For Loop from the other side we can note that the Java Stream API are a little bit mor human readable end mnemonic for example, before look at the code, we can do this reasonment
+On the one hand we have the super classic For Loop, on the other we can see that the Java Stream APIs are a bit more human readable and for example, before looking at the code, we can do this reasoning

-What is you source data name?
-The source name is *orders* How much data you have?
-I don't know precisely, I have a **stream** that is a list.
+What is the name of the source data?
+The name of the source is *orders* How much data do you have?
+I don't know exactly, I have a **stream** which is a list.

-What do you want to do with this stream?
+What do you want to do with this flow?
 I want to **filter** it with some conditions.

-Where do you want to put the result of the filtering?
-I want to **collect** it in the same origin data type, a list.
+Where do you want to put the filter result?
+I want to **collect** it in the same type of source data, a list.

 And now the code